valeriangalliat/blog/2021/09/vercel-without-preview-deployments.md

 This uses the
 [`test(1)`](https://man7.org/linux/man-pages/man1/test.1.html) command
-to exit with an error when we're on the production branch in order to trigger a build.
+(commonly aliased to `[`) to exit with an error when we're on the production branch, in order to trigger a build.

 The ignored build will still show up in your deployments list as "cancelled" deployments, and there's no way around that, but I show you